 We can educate existing professionals on how to promote diversity and we can educate the wider sector and public about heritage and intersectionality in the environment.
-We can educate young BAME people about the exciting opportunities within the sector and why jobs in environment and sustainability might be their perfect career choice.
+We can educate young People of Colour about the exciting opportunities within the sector and why jobs in environment and sustainability might be their perfect career choice.

-We can connect current BAME professionals to provide a strong, active network and we can connect BAME people entering the sector with experienced professions to provide support.
+We can connect current Professionals of Colour to provide a strong, active network and we can connect people from minority ethnic groups who are entering the sector with experienced professionals to provide support.
 We can interrogate our systems, set transparent targets, and convene accountability groups to ensure that the profession is open and accessible to all.